Dupixent (dupilumab) is a prescription brand-name medication. The Food and Drug Administration (FDA) has approved it to treat:

 You should take Dupixent injections in your thigh or your abdominal area.
 If you’re using the abdominal area, don’t inject Dupixent within 2 inches of your belly button.

-If Dupixent injections are given by a healthcare professional or a caregiver (such as a parent), the drug can be injected into the upper arm.
+If you receive Dupixent injections from a healthcare professional or a caregiver, the drug can be injected into the upper arm.
 But you shouldn’t give yourself Dupixent into your upper arm on your own.

 Be sure to change your injection site with each dose.
 And don’t give an injection into any areas that are bruised, scarred, or tender.